amundi/eschecker/README.md

     clauses:                    #Query clauses : must, must_not and should
       must:
         - term: ["status", "Error"]                 #for example, the document must have "Error" in its status field
-        - range: ["status", "gte", "300"]           #another exemple, the document must have a value "status" greater or equal to 300
+        - range: ["status", "gte", "300"]           #another example, the document must have a value "status" greater or equal to 300
       must_not:
         - range: ["timestamp", "gte", "now-1h"]     #the document must not be older than an hour
   actions: